mimoduo/mimogear/README.md

 gulp
 ```

-After that your project will open up in a browser window automatically and you're ready to get started in developing html/pug, css/postcss, and javascript.
+After that your project will open up in a browser window automatically and you're ready to get started in developing html:pug, css:postcss, and javascript.
 Head over to /src/ to see your shiny new development framework!
 If you're feeling stuck, check out [/docs/](https://github.com/mimoduo/Mimogear/tree/master/docs).

 ##Share Your Sites Using Mimogear